OpenKneeboard/OpenKneeboard/docs/compatibility/hardware.md

 It should work with any headset that is compatible with OpenXR or SteamVR.

-### Pimax headsets with AMD graphics cards
+### Known issues

-On some systems with AMD graphics card, the Pimax software has significant performance issues rendering *any* OpenXR overlay; this can only be fixed by Pimax.
+- Pimax + AMD: on some systems, the Pimax software has significant performance issues rendering *any* OpenXR overlay; this can only be fixed by Pimax.

-### Varjo headsets

-Varjo Base v4.4 and above [have a bug](https://github.com/OpenKneeboard/OpenKneeboard/issues/698) which makes OpenKneeboard invisible or appear in an extremely incorrect position for some users.
+- Varjo Base v4.4 and above [have a bug](https://github.com/OpenKneeboard/OpenKneeboard/issues/698) which makes OpenKneeboard invisible or appear in an extremely incorrect position for some users.
 If you encounter any issues, downgrade Varjo Base to v4.3 or below.
 Varjo are aware of the issue.
+- The Somnium VR1 OpenXR runtime appears to have bugs in the handling of overlays which can cause game crashes or incorrect overlay positions.

 ## XBox and other XInput Controllers